-Regular and systematic casual employment counted when calculating redundancy pay
+Regular & systematic casual employment counted for redundancy pay

 August 18, 2016